RSVP 'Yes' to your Smear Test

 According to the NHS, cervical cancer is the 14th most common cancer in females in the UK, and it primarily affects sexually active women aged between the ages of 30 and 45 (but it can affect younger or older women, too).
 In the UK, around 3,200 cervical cancer cases are diagnosed every year – that’s more than 8 diagnoses every day in the UK alone.

 There is good news, though: most cases of cervical cancer are preventable, and you can protect yourself by attending your regular cervical screening appointment.
 Nearly every case of cervical cancer is caused by the human papillomavirus (HPV), which can be transmitted during sex.
 There are more than 100 types of HPV, but two high-risk HPV strains, HPV16 and HPV18, are known to be responsible for most cases.
-Luckily for female-bodied women everywhere, since 2008, the HPV vaccine has routinely been offered to girls aged 12 and 13.
+Luckily for people with cervixes everywhere, since 2008, the HPV vaccine has routinely been offered to people aged 12 and 13.

 The vaccine doesn’t protect against all high-risk strains of high-rise HPV, however, so it’s important to keep a close eye on any changes in the cervix.
 High-risk HPV can cause the cervical cells to become ‘abnormal’, which can eventually develop into cancer.
 Although not all cell changes develop into cancer, regular screening can help you choose to take action before the condition of your cervix deteriorates.